St. Pauli vs RB Leipzig

 St. Pauli

-While former boss Fabian Hürzeler dazzles in the Premier League following his summer move to Brighton, newly promoted St. Pauli have endured a difficult start to their return to the topflight under new manager Alexander Blessin.
+While former boss Fabian Hürzeler dazzles in the Premier League following his summer move to Brighton, newly promoted St. Pauli have endured a difficult start to their return to the top flight under new manager Alexander Blessin.
+The Kiezkicker have lost all three league games so far this season, with the latest being a 3-1 defeat against Augsburg last Sunday.

+After trailing by two goals in the second half, Carlo Boukhalfa’s goal in his first start in two years served only as a consolation, as St. Pauli conceded a third in stoppage time, extending their losing streak to three.
 One of just three teams yet to secure a point in the Bundesliga this season, Blessin’s men find themselves in the bottom two, only above Bundesliga debutants Holstein Kiel, who have an inferior goal difference.

 They will now hope for a change in fortunes when they welcome Leipzig to the Millerntor-Stadion this Sunday, as they look to put an end to their unpleasant run of form.
 Recent success against the visitors provides confidence going into Sunday’s encounter.
 St. Pauli have won their last three games against Leipzig in all competitions, keeping clean sheets in all.

 However, the hosts have lost 14 out of their last 15 Bundesliga games across multiple seasons, including each of the last seven.
-A 3—5—2 could be seen against Leipzig, with Johannes Eggestein and Oladapo Afolayan in attack.
+A 3—5—2 formation could be seen against Leipzig, with Johannes Eggestein and Oladapo Afolayan in attack.

 RB Leipzig

 Leipzig are coming off a heartbreaking 2-1 defeat against Atlético Madrid in their Champions League opener in midweek.
-Marco Rose’s men had taken an early lead via Benjamin Šeško [4’] but were pegged back two minutes before the half-hour mark after Antoine Griezmann’s strike [28’].
+Marco Rose’s men had taken an early lead via Benjamin Šeško in the fourth minute but were pegged back shortly before the half-hour mark after Antoine Griezmann’s strike.
+Just when it looked like the Red Bulls were going to earn at least a point, a José María Giménez stoppage time header delivered a devastating blow, ending the game in dramatic fashion.

-Leipzig will aim to bounce back from their recent setbacks, having played out a goalless draw in their last league game against Union Berlin.
 Currently third on the league table, the Red Bulls will look to secure maximum points this weekend.
-While Leipzig are on a 14-game unbeaten streak in the Bundesliga [9W, 5D, & 0L], they could equal their record of 15 games without a league loss should they avoid defeat.
+While Leipzig are on a 14-game unbeaten streak in the Bundesliga, they could equal their record of 15 games without a league loss should they avoid defeat.
+Loïs Openda is expected to start in attack when Rose lays out the 3–4–2–1.

 Team form